FC122/testing-manual/README.md

 ### 9. Report findings on Management Tool
 Communicate test results, including defects, test coverage, and overall quality assessment, to relevant stakeholders such as development teams and project management tools like Jira.
 TODO: Diagram

+### Software testing principles

+The ISTQB (International Software Testing Qualifications Board) outlines seven core principles that serve as the foundation for software testing.
+These principles guide testers in performing effective and efficient testing, focusing on essential concepts to ensure quality in software development.
+Here’s a breakdown of each principle:

+#### 1. Testing Shows the Presence of Defects, Not Their Absence
+Testing can prove that defects are present in software, but it cannot prove that no defects exist.
+In other words, no matter how much testing is done, there is always a possibility that some defects remain undiscovered.
+The goal of testing is to reduce the number of undiscovered issues, not to guarantee a defect-free product.

+#### 2. Exhaustive Testing is Impossible
+It is impractical to test all possible inputs and scenarios in software due to time and resource constraints.
+Testing efforts are, therefore, prioritized based on risk and importance, focusing on the most crucial areas to maximize the impact of the tests.

+#### 3. Early Testing Saves Time and Money
+Testing should begin as early as possible in the software development lifecycle.
+Detecting and fixing defects early is far less expensive than fixing them later, as errors discovered later (such as in production) are typically more costly and complex to address.

+#### 4. Defect Clustering
+In many software systems, a majority of defects tend to be concentrated in a small number of modules or functionalities.
+Testers can apply this principle to prioritize and target areas where defects are likely to cluster, focusing testing efforts to maximize efficiency.

+#### 5. The Pesticide Paradox
+If the same tests are repeated over and over, eventually those tests will stop finding new defects.
+This phenomenon is known as the pesticide paradox.
+To counteract this, testers should regularly review and update test cases, introducing new scenarios to identify additional defects and improve test effectiveness.

+#### 6. Testing is Context-Dependent
+The approach and types of testing used vary depending on the context of the software being developed.
+For example, testing strategies will differ between safety-critical applications (like medical devices) and commercial applications (like social media apps).
+Recognizing the context helps testers design appropriate tests that align with the software’s purpose and environment.

+#### 7. Absence of Errors Fallacy
+Even if the software is error-free, it may still fail to meet user needs or business requirements.
+The absence of defects alone does not ensure that the software is usable or fit for purpose.
+Testing should therefore focus not only on finding defects but also on ensuring that the software aligns with the intended use and meets all requirements.